-However, if the inflammation remains in the body when it is not needed to fight off the threat, it can begin to fight healthy tissue in the body, leading to a range of health conditions.
+However, if the inflammation remains in the body when it is not needed to fight off the threat, it can begin to fight healthy tissue in the body, leading to various health conditions.

 If you think you might be suffering from inflammation in your body, it is important to understand your symptoms to target the inflammation accordingly.

 When you know more about your symptoms and what conditions you are struggling with, you can look for the relevant resources online or seek support from a professional.
-For example, you can search for what is sinusitis.
+For example, you can search for what sinusitis is.
 To help you get started.